- Written by Dr.Mehmet Demircioglu

 White or yellow residue is not always infection

-White or yellow looking material can come from dried serum, softened scab material, leftover foam, moisturizer, ointment residue, or product caught between short hairs.
+No. White or yellow looking material can come from dried serum, softened scab material, leftover foam, moisturizer, ointment residue, or product caught between short hairs.
 The appearance alone is not enough.

 I look at the whole situation.
-Is the area painful or just uncomfortable?
+Is the area painful or only uncomfortable?
 Is redness spreading or settling?
 Is the scalp hot?
 Is there a bad smell?
 Is fluid thick, cloudy, green, or like pus?
 Is there fever?
 Is the area worsening day by day?

 Color is less important than behavior.
 A pale film that appears after applying a clinic product is different from thick discharge from a painful, hot, red wound.
-One may simply need correct washing advice.
+One may need correct washing advice.
 The other may need medical treatment.

-The recipient area needs extra caution
+The recipient area needs extra caution early on

 Do not put ointment on the recipient area unless your clinic has told you to do it.
-The recipient area is the most sensitive part of the early recovery because the grafts were placed there.
+The recipient area is the most sensitive part of early recovery because the grafts were placed there.
 Heavy rubbing, thick product, scratching, and repeated checking can all create unnecessary trauma.

 The recipient area often needs the clinic’s washing routine more than it needs extra products.
 Gentle washing helps soften and remove crusts at the right stage.
 Technique matters.
 Too much pressure can irritate the skin.
 Too little cleaning can leave thick crusts longer than advised.